rishav-ism/Kaggle-DigitRecognizer/README.md

 A kaggle problem where we have to recognise handwritten digits using Deep learning.

 The goal is to take an image of a handwritten single digit, and determine what that digit is.
-For every ImageId in the test set, you should predict the correct label.
+For every ImageId in the test set, we should predict the correct label.

 ### Data can be found from the link:
 https://www.kaggle.com/c/digit-recognizer/data